 Are Siberian goose down comforters worth the money?

-The Siberian goose down comforter is a myth, because Siberian geese are endangered species.
+The Siberian goose down comforter is a myth as Siberian geese are endangered species.
 No part of these animals is allowed to be sold.
-Some providers of so-called Siberian goose down comforters admitted to the Down Association of Canada that the name is only used for marketing and trade.
+Some providers of so-called Siberian goose down comforters have even admitted to the Down Association of Canada that the product name is only used for marketing and trade.

 This doesn’t mean products that use the term Siberian goose down for marketing purposes are bad.
 Most of them use Hungarian goose down, one of the best fillings available.
 Just make sure you don’t fall for the name itself to evaluate the quality.